Scott Steiner: Alliance with Jeff Jarrett (2006–2007)

-Steiner debuted in Total Nonstop Action Wrestling (TNA) at Destination X 2006, before making his Impact! debut on March 18, identifying himself as Jeff Jarrett's bodyguard.
+Steiner debuted in Total Nonstop Action Wrestling (TNA) at Destination X on March 12, 2006, as a heel, before making his Impact! debut on March 18, identifying himself as Jeff Jarrett's bodyguard.
 In subsequent weeks, he attacked TNA wrestlers and staff, demanding to be hired.

 At Lockdown on April 23, Steiner, Jarrett, and America's Most Wanted lost to Sting, A.J.
 Styles, Ron Killings, and Rhino in a Lethal Lockdown match.
 Steiner and Jarrett then challenged Sting and a partner of his choosing to face them at Sacrifice on May 14.
 Sting hinted at three potential partners (Buff Bagwell, Lex Luger and Rick Steiner) before choosing Samoa Joe.
 Sting and Joe defeated Steiner and Jarrett.

-After failing to defeat Sting to qualify for the third King of the Mountain match, Steiner lost to Samoa Joe at Slammiversary.
-At Victory Road, he faced Joe, Sting, and Christian Cage in a four-way bout to decide the number one contender for Jarrett's NWA World Heavyweight Championship.
+After failing to defeat Sting to qualify for the third King of the Mountain match, Steiner lost to Samoa Joe at Slammiversary on June 18.
+At Victory Road on July 16, he faced Joe, Sting, and Christian Cage in a four-way bout to decide the number one contender for Jarrett's NWA World Heavyweight Championship.
 Sting pinned Steiner to win, and Steiner resumed his role as Jarrett's bodyguard.
-He then faced Christian Cage on the August 10 Impact and was in Jarrett's corner at Hard Justice before disappearing from TNA.
+He then faced Christian Cage on the August 10 Impact and was in Jarrett's corner at Hard Justice on August 13 before disappearing from TNA.

-On February 8, 2007, Steiner returned as NWA World Heavyweight Champion Christian Cage's "special consultant", in Cage's match with Kurt Angle at Against All Odds, interfering to cost Angle the match and joining Christian's Coalition.
-Steiner eliminated Angle in a gauntlet match to determine a number one contender, then lost to him at Destination X. At Lockdown, Steiner was part of Team Cage, which lost to Team Angle in a Lethal Lockdown match.
+On February 8, 2007, Steiner returned as NWA World Heavyweight Champion Christian Cage's "special consultant", in Cage's match with Kurt Angle at Against All Odds on February 11, interfering to cost Angle the match and joining Christian's Coalition.
+Steiner eliminated Angle in a gauntlet match to determine a number one contender, then lost to him at Destination X on March 11.
+At Lockdown on April 15, Steiner was part of Team Cage, which lost to Team Angle in a Lethal Lockdown match.